Best Electronic Drum Set for 2018 – Tested & Reviewed by Expert Anglers

 This kit is a complete 8 piece electronic drum kit which includes everything you need to play like a professional drummer.
 There is an 11 inches dual zone snare and three 8 inches tom pads for natural response and great feel.There is also a kick drum pad with the pedal.

 The three cymbals provide you with a virtually unlimited range of playing expressions and the premium chrome 4 post mounting rack keeps everything secure and solid.
 Moreover, this setup also includes a feature called Forge drum that features 70 drum kits with 50 factory presents and 20 for a user.
 There is built-in metronome to sharpen your skills, along with 60 play-along tracks and over 600 sounds included in the kit to make you playing like a pro in no time.
 The module features a USB input so that you can load your own songs on the kit.

 - Can be a great investment for a beginner drummer.

 - Includes everything you need to play like a pro.

 - USB input feature lets you input your own choice of songs and sounds.

 - The pedals tend to move back while playing.

 - The instructions are not clear to set this kit up.

 An electronic drum kit is a great upgrade from an acoustic drum set.
 Electronic drum kits come up with more features and are compact and easily portable.
-There are plenty of options to choose from and drummers can be greatly benefitted for opting to go digital with this particular musical instrument.
+There are plenty of options to choose from and drummers can be greatly benefited for opting to go digital with this particular musical instrument.